corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/permission-system-entities.md

   affecting this account.
 The same email address may be used for multiple accounts.
 * `Salt value` is a randomly generated value used when hashing the password.
 It only makes sense when the password is assigned as well.
-* `Hashed password` ia a salted and hashed representation of the password.
+* `Hashed password` is a salted and hashed representation of the password.
  This property can be set to `null` for SSO-only accounts.
 * `Password expiry` is only applicable when password is assigned and when it specifies the timestamp after which the password is deemed expire and needs changing.